bigloosegoose/Catover/README.md

 # Catover

 This Web Extension removes ads and replaces images with cat images so you stay away from all the boring and dangerous stuff.
-(Currently tested only for Firefox and Chrome)
+(Works for Both Firefox and Chromium based browsers)

 ## Installation